 How well does your teen-ager communicate?
 Whether it’s your child or a grandchild, do you enjoy emotion-rich conversation?
 Can you snuggle together in the parlor with a cup of tea and talk about faith, family, fears, and the future?

 Sounds old-fashioned, doesn’t it?
 Who has a parlor these days and what tea is served warm in china cups?
-Texas tea means sweet and iced.
+Texas tea means sweet and iced, usually served grande or in one’s personal Yeti.

-Beyond the setting, the very idea reads like yesteryear instead of this year.
+Beyond the setting, the very idea of intimate communication with minors reads like yesteryear instead of this year.
 Most grandchildren text their grandparents.
 Letter-writing is a lost art.
-Some cross-generational communication happens via Zoom or Skype, but texting and Facebook are primary points of attachment.
+Some cross-generational communication happens via Zoom or Skype, but texting and Facebook are more primary points of attachment.

 Recent research suggests emotion-rich communication with teens is rare.
 Most American teens lack the vocabulary to express deep feelings or complex concepts.
 Cursive writing and spelling were replaced with Emoticon-speak.
 Young folks fluidly tap whichever simple cartoon best reflects their emotional state.